thingstelemetry/laravel-traccar/docs/devices/share-location.md

 # Share Device Location

 Generate a temporary url token that allows sharing a specific device.
-Other can open the url and see the device location as longs as the token is has not expired.
+Other can open the url and see the device location as long as the token is has not expired.

 > [!IMPORTANT]
 > The server will not allow  sharing when `ServerAttributesData` -> [`disableShare`](./../reference/dto/server-attributes-data#disableshare-→-boolean) is enabled.